Maria Zakharova: Tenure during Russian invasion of Ukraine

 In March 2024, she refused to blame the Islamic State – Khorasan Province (IS-K) for the Crocus City Hall attack in Moscow and instead accused the United States of using Islamic State as a "bogeyman" to cover for Ukraine.
 On 10 August 2024, she condemned the Al-Tabaeen school attack in Gaza, stating that it undermine international efforts to de-escalate the Gaza war and reach an urgent ceasefire and prisoner-captive exchange.
 On 11 August 2024, Zakharova protested against the Ukrainian incursion into the Kursk Oblast, stating that Ukraine "is continuing its terrorist activity with the sole purpose of intimidating the peaceful population of Russia" and that the incursion "makes no sense from a military point of view."

 On 17 August 2024, The Washington Post reported, citing anonymous diplomatic sources, that Ukraine's incursion into Russia disrupted plans for indirect talks in Qatar to halt mutual strikes on energy infrastructure in Ukraine and Russia.
 Zakharova said that there were "no direct or indirect negotiations between Russia and Ukraine on the safety of civilian critical infrastructure facilities" and that after the assault on the Kursk Oblast, Putin ruled out the possibility of such talks.

-On 20 August 2024, she condemned the Verkhovna Rada's vote to ban the Ukrainian Orthodox Church of the Moscow Patriarchate (UOC-MP), accusing Ukraine of trying to "destroy true Orthodoxy."
+On 20 August 2024, she condemned the Verkhovna Rada's vote to ban the Ukrainian Orthodox Church of the Moscow Patriarchate (UOC-MP), accusing Ukraine of trying to "destroy true Orthodoxy".

 In May 2025, Zakharova called on both parties involved in the Indo-Pakistani conflict to exercise restraint.
 In June 2025, when it was announced that Blaise Metreweli, whose grandfather Constantine Dobrowolski had been a Nazi collaborator in occupied Ukraine, was appointed Chief of the Secret Intelligence Service in the United Kingdom, Zakharova said that it was part of a trend of putting "descendants of the Nazis in leadership positions in the countries of the collective West".
 In October 2025, she criticized US sanctions against Russia's largest oil companies Rosneft and Lukoil.
+In January 2026, Zakharova condemned the ongoing anti-government protests in Iran, describing them as an attempt at a "colour revolution" orchestrated from abroad.

 Sanctions

-On 23 February 2022, a day before Russia invaded Ukraine, she was sanctioned by the European Union alongside other prominent Russian media figures, as "a central figure of the government propaganda," and for having "promoted the deployment of Russian forces in Ukraine."
+On 23 February 2022, a day before Russia invaded Ukraine and escalated the Russo-Ukrainian war, Zakharova was sanctioned by the European Union alongside other prominent Russian media figures, as "a central figure of the government propaganda", and for having "promoted the deployment of Russian forces in Ukraine".
 The sanctions include being placed on a No Fly list and the freezing of assets.

-Following the invasion, on 8 March, Australia also imposed sanctions on Zakharova.
+On 8 March, Australia also imposed sanctions on Zakharova.
 On 18 March, Zakharova was included in Japan's expanded sanctions list.
 The United States Department of the Treasury sanctioned Zakharova in June, with New Zealand and the United Kingdom following suit within the year.